Skip to content

 Is It Hard to Get Into Eastern University?
 Acceptance Rate & Requirements

-As a private institution in Saint Davids, Pennsylvania, Eastern University keeps admissions accessible, extending offers to roughly 91% of those who apply.
-The school reports a graduation rate of roughly 55%.
+As a private institution in Saint Davids, Pennsylvania, Eastern University admits most of the students who apply; the acceptance rate is roughly 91%.
+The graduation rate is roughly 55%.

 Can I Afford It?